Mehfooz201/Python-Mini-Project---Simple-ATM-/README.md

 # Python-Mini-Project---Simple-ATM-
 How ATM System works.
-I have used Encapsulation functionality to hide the important details.
+I have used Encapsulation functionality to hide the important details..